 - All cash handling stations are subject to periodic site surveys in order to evaluate the adequacy and effectiveness of their physical security.

-Based on results of the site surveys, the Campus Cash Coordinator may specify the upgrading of components of Cash Handling Sites including, but not limited to, anchored safes, bullet-proof glass, alarms and/or emergency communication equipment such as two-way radios or cellular phones.
+- Based on results of the site surveys, the Campus Cash Coordinator may specify the upgrading of components of Cash Handling Sites including, but not limited to, anchored safes, bullet-proof glass, alarms and/or emergency communication equipment such as two-way radios or cellular phones.

-Department staff with responsibility for cash handling operations shall ensure that all required safety provisions are implemented for their respective Cash Handling Stations.
+- Department staff with responsibility for cash handling operations shall ensure that all required safety provisions are implemented for their respective Cash Handling Stations.

-Each department involved with cash handling operations must provide a secure cash receptacle to which only the cashier has access.
+- Each department involved with cash handling operations must provide a secure cash receptacle to which only the cashier has access.

-Cashiers must lock all cash and cash equivalents in a drawer or secure receptacle whenever leaving the immediate cash handling location.
+- Cashiers must lock all cash and cash equivalents in a drawer or secure receptacle whenever leaving the immediate cash handling location.

-- All employees whose duties include the handling of cash must be subjected to a background check for criminal convictions in accordance with BUS-49.
+B. All employees whose duties include the handling of cash must be subjected to a background check for criminal convictions in accordance with BUS-49.
 Proof of completion of the background check must be maintained on file in the appropriate HR Service Center.
 Bondability must be maintained while the employee is in a cash handling area.
-Should an employee later be convicted of a crime, the conviction must be reported to Risk management Services, and the UCSF Police Department to determine whether bondability of the employee can be maintained.
+Should an employee later be convicted of a crime, the conviction must be reported to Risk Management Services and the UCSF Police Department to determine whether bondability of the employee can be maintained.
 If bondability cannot be maintained, the employee must be transferred to a non-cash handling position.

-Individual accountability must be maintained and documented for all cash handling procedures.
+C. Individual accountability must be maintained and documented for all cash handling procedures.
 UCSF requires mandatory training for all Cash Handlers at least annually.

 - An endorsement stamp must be ordered through the Campus Cash Coordinator and be provided to each cash handler.

-Checks received via US mail should be opened in double custody.
+- Checks received via US mail should be opened in double custody.
 Immediately upon receipt checks shall be endorsed with a 'UC Regents' stamp, photocopied, the photocopy date stamped and maintained in a secure department file.

-Gifts intended for UCSF Foundation and/or UC Regents are processed by the Foundation's Gift Administration Office.
-Departments should forward checks, accompanied by the signed Gift Transmittal Form and all back up material (notes, letters from donor, envelopes, etc.), on the same day they are received, via US mail to Union Bank of California at:
+- Gifts intended for UCSF Foundation and/or UC Regents are processed by the Foundation's Gift Administration Office.
+Departments should forward checks, accompanied by the signed Gift Transmittal Form and all back up material (notes, letters from donor, envelopes, etc.), on the same day they are received, via US mail to the UCSF Foundation lockbox.

-Departments receiving currency designated as a gift should call the Gift Administration Office within one working day for further instruction.
+- Departments receiving currency designated as a gift should call the Gift Administration Office within one working day for further instruction.

 Departments are required to deposit when the total of cash and/or cash equivalents on hand equals $500 or more or once a week; whichever occurs first.
 Deposits must be made on the day received for all individual checks of $100,000 or more or accumulated receipts totaling $500,000 or more.

 All deposits shall be accompanied by a UC Bank Deposit slip.

 Deposits may be made in one of the drop safes located at various sites or in person at a branch of the bank.
 For locations and instructions regarding drop safes, contact the Campus Cash Coordinator.